Maren Ord: The Nettwerk years and Waiting

 Once signed with McBride and Nettwerk, Ord continued to perform and record and embarked on years of progressive promotion, including use of her songs on several episodes of the American television series Felicity and her performance of "Shining Time" with Neil Donell to the 2000 motion picture Thomas and the Magic Railroad.
 Her debut album, Waiting, was produced by Stephen Hague and recorded in London, England and New York City.

 On November 7, 2000, Highway Records released a special edition of Waiting to a Christian, predominantly Mormon, bookstore market; this edition featured a bonus track that would not appear on the general public release.
 Nettwerk's record company released Waiting in Canada on February 20, 2001.

 While Ord was nominated for a Juno Award for Best New Artist, and her singles "Sarah" and "Perfect" were successful on Canadian radio, an anticipated U.S. and international release with Capitol/EMI in summer 2001 did not come through, and Nettwerk itself, not a major record label outside of Canada, released Waiting quietly in the United States on August 27, 2002.
-The single "Perfect" features on the soundtrack for the film Crazy/Beautiful.
+The single "Perfect", in its entirety, plays over the closing credits, on is included on the soundtrack album, for the 2001 film Crazy/Beautiful.